• Sign In

 The timing is significant as the MHRA publishes a report that suggests many online pharmacies are unregulated, illegal or fraudulent.
 The guidelines aim to reduce unwarranted variation, help mitigate adverse effects of treatment and distinguish properly licensed and regulated services from those unqualified and potentially dangerous online sources.

-Created and trademarked for use by participants of the DiCE network, the new DiCEMark is an easily recognised symbol of quality assurance for patients to identify those online providers who adhere to the values and principles of DiCE and are regulated by the CQC/GPhC.
+The newly created and trademarked DiCEMark is currently being reviewed for its use by participants of DiCE.
+It wil be an easily recognised symbol of quality assurance for patients to identify those online providers who adhere to the values and principles of DiCE and are regulated by the CQC/GPhC.